alovajs/alovajs.github.io/versioned_docs/version-2.x/tutorial/05-strategy/09-actionDelegationMiddleware.md

 ## Features

-- ✨Delegate the action function of any use hook in alova;
+- Delegate the action function of any use hook in alova;
-- ✨ Trigger the delegated action function anywhere;
+- Trigger the delegated action function anywhere;

 ## Install